-This “I am” isn’t tied to your name, your job, or your relationships.
-It’s the pure awareness of being alive, of existing.
-It’s the part of you that was there when you were a child, that’s here now, and that will still be there when everything else falls away.
+This “I am” is not defined by your name, your job, or your relationships.
+It’s the pure awareness of living, of just being.
+That which was present when you were a child, is present now, and which will still be present when all else decays.

 Why does this matter?

-Chit is often translated as “consciousness” or “awareness.”
-It’s the light that allows us to perceive, to think, and to experience.
-Without consciousness, the world would be a blank slate—no colors, no sounds, no meaning.
+Chit is a term which is rendered as “conscience” or “awareness”.
+It is the light that enables us to think, to feel, and to experience.
+Without conscience the world would be a void of meaning, no color, no sound, no sense at all.

-But Chit isn’t just about being aware of the external world.
-It’s also about self-awareness – the ability to reflect, to question, and to understand.
-It’s what makes us ask, “Who am I?” and “What is my purpose?”
+But in Chit we also look at the self the ability to reflect, to question and to know.
+We ask ourselves, “Who am I?” and “What is my purpose?

 Here’s the beautiful part:

-Imagine a child playing in the park, completely absorbed in the moment.
-There’s no past, no future, just pure joy in the present.
-That’s a glimpse of Ananda.
-It’s the natural state of the soul, free from worries, fears, and desires.
+In a park see a child which is totally absorbed in the moment.
+No past, no future, just pure joy in what is present.
+That is a picture of Ananda.
+It is the natural state of the soul which is free from worries, fears, and desires.

 Why don’t we feel it all the time?